-Outsourcing software development projects has been a mainstream phenomenon in the IT business since most companies started breaking away from legacy software and take advantage of modern technologies to successfully run their business.
+Outsourcing software development has been a mainstream phenomenon in the IT business since most companies started breaking away from legacy software and taking advantage of modern technologies to successfully run their business.

 Despite that fact, software outsourcing is still an area where project owners get flawed.
 Challenges arise in the pursuit of finding not just a skillful software development team, but an agency or vendor that has the required experience and can deliver on time.

-Outsourcing of software projects is a common trend for any business.
+Outsourcing software projects is a common trend for any business.
 It is a very frequent activity for companies looking for digital solutions for their business process automation and service delivery.
-However, even startups and regular IT firms outsource, either to shed workload or to meet up with deadlines.
+However, even startups and regular IT firms outsource, either to shed workload or meet deadlines.

 Why Outsource Software Development

 Why is outsourcing software development to a third-party vendor so popular?

 To keep it simple, outsourcing some parts of a software solution or the entire work enables businesses to reduce the budget of their software development project.
 In addition to that, it allows project stakeholders to pace up and follow through with their primary business challenges.